fclaerho/buildstack/README.md

 Extra Features
 --------------

-  * Instantiate configuration file templates, run `build configure help` for details.
+  * Can instantiate configuration file templates, run `build configure help` for the list of supported tools.
   * Python:
     * use `build package:pkg` to build native OS/X packages.
+    * use `build package:deb` to build debian packages (on a debian platform.)
+      Install the following tools beforehands:
+				$ sudo pip install make-deb
+				$ sudo add-apt-repository ppa:dh-virtualenv/daily
+				$ sudo apt-get update
+				$ sudo apt-get install debhelper dh-virtualenv
     * on testing,
       if `nose2.cfg` is present and setup.py does not use it, the original setup.py will be backed up and a new one will be generated to call nose2.

 Pre-requisites
 --------------